haoyenlu/Opensim_IMU_simulation/README.md

 6. Use Opensim MocoInverse to calculate the solution for virtual IMU signal with the result from inverse kinematic tool
 7. Get the IMU signal from the Opensim Table data structure

+## Environment Setup
+Follow the step in ProcessTrialC3D.ipynb notebook to set up the environment and download the library for the pipeline.

 ## Simulation Example